NMAC’s mission calls on us to lead with race. What does that mean? What is NMAC trying to accomplish?

 Maybe it’s time to focus on the healthcare systems.
 The outcomes for most people living with HIV who stay in care are excellent.
 Why are people of color not retained in care?
 Most clinics and doctors want to do the right thing, but the numbers don’t lie.
 Something is wrong and it needs to be fixed.

 Our prevention and health care systems are usually not discriminatory, but the outcomes are definitely less than equitable.
 Our movement was not created to end racism, so what can we do?
 There has to be some middle ground between the current results and solving race relations.
 This is our journey.

 We are also fighting for racial justice.
-Your race should not be the determining factor for your risk of HIV infection.
+Your race should not be the determining factor for your risk of HIV.
 It’s time to change our focus.
 NMAC doesn’t want to get rid of behavioral interventions, but we want the HIV prevention priority to be reducing the amount of the virus in minority communities.